hydrocode-de/sample-lecture-python/README.md

 The ``data`` folder can be used to add data to the repository, which will be used by your scripts or is distributed to your students, in case they clone this repository, too.

+### static folder

+The static folder can be used to

 ### .ipynb files

 The files ending on ``.ipynb`` are the jupyter notebooks.
 They can be run by ``jupyter lab`` or ``jupyter notebook``